zartre/blog-archive/2025/play-games/index.md

 Finishing it felt like an accomplishment because I hadn't finished any game in a long time.
 There was also a little surprise at the end.
 And so I started exploring more games, especially indie games.

+Currently I'm also playing Astro and Wolfenstein II on my PS5.

 I like how gaming transports me into a different world.
 It allows me to forget all else for a while and just focus on the new world in